tnorbye/kdoc-formatter/README.md

     Turns multi-line comments into a single lint if it fits.
   --single-line-comments
     Always creates multi-line comments, even for comments that would fit on a single line.
+  --git-changes
+    If git is on the path, and the command is invoked in a git repository, kdoc-formatter will invoke git to find the changes in the HEAD commit and will format only the KDoc comments that overlap the changes.
   --dry-run, -n
     Prints the paths of the files whose contents would change if the formatter were run normally.
   --help, -help, -h
     Print this usage statement.
   @<filename>